ACLS Project Grants for HBCU Faculty

 Applications must be submitted online and must include:

 - Completed application form (this includes basic biographical information, as well as short-answer questions regarding your journey as a scholar, research interests, teaching responsibilities, and institutional context).

 - Proposal detailing the project’s research base and goals; work already undertaken (if any); and resources needed to complete project (no more than two pages double spaced, in Times New Roman 11-point font, including any footnotes or endnotes).

-- A one-page timeline detailing work to be conducted during award tenure.
+- A one-page workplan detailing work to be conducted during award tenure.
 (Suggested guidelines for this application component.)